'The Best Wedding Meals We've Had'

 Elyse Moore, wedding and social events manager for Chicago-based FIG Catering

-My favorite wedding meal that I’ve served was a late-September dinner last year: cider-braised pork with housemade potato pierogis and green beans with frizzled onions.
+My favorite wedding meal that I’ve served was a late-September dinner: cider-braised pork with housemade potato pierogis and green beans with frizzled onions.
 The bride loved pierogis and pork, but she must have asked me a million times if I thought her menu was “weird.”
 It’s the only full-service wedding we’ve catered with pulled pork, but ultimately, the bride and all her guests loved the food and everyone commented how unique the menu was.
 I’ve never had a couple regret doing something different.

 My own wedding was on a farm in July.
 We’re vegetarian and decided to serve an entirely vegetarian family-style menu: tons of different vegetables with different grain, bean and vegetable fillings, like pea risotto-stuffed portabellos, corn and black bean-stuffed poblanos, and Moroccan spice couscous and chickpea-stuffed sweet peppers.
 Everything was so beautiful, colorful and flavorful that no one missed the meat.

 Matthew Robbins, Martha Stewart’s right-hand wedding expert and author of “Matthew Robbins’ Inspired Weddings” (Stewart, Tabori & Chang, 2012)